gueststream/VRPConnector/README.txt

 * [vrpSearchForm] - Will display an advanced search for users to search your properties.
 * [vrpUnits] - Displays a list of all enabled units
-* [vrpSearch] - Accepts many additional values and displays units according to the values set.
+* [vrpSearch] - Requires additional attributes to display units according to the values set.
+This short code effectively produces the results of performing an availability search.

+More detailed instructions for using shortcodes, theming the VRP pages and using the plugin can be found at the VRPConnector's Wiki page here: https://github.com/Gueststream-Inc/VRPConnector/wiki